Family Tree of John Long

 Children (8):

-2. Maria, born 1870; died in 1916
+2. Maria, born 1870; died in 1916; married John Long (1864-1945)

-3. John-born 1872 at Burntwood, Cloughjordan, Co.
+3. John, born 1872 at Burntwood, Cloughjordan, Co.
 Tipperary, Ireland on September 15, 1872; died

 July 4, 1962, at age 90.

-Married: Maggie Keegan from Gorey, Co.
+Married: Margaret (Mggie) Keegan, born 1892, from Gorey, Co.
 Wexford on December 25, 1920,

-John Long III is buried in a public cemetery in Antrim County (Ireland); his wife Margaret predeceased him on February 19, 1956.
+John Long is buried in a public cemetery in Antrim County (Ireland); his wife Margaret predeceased him on February 19, 1956.

 They had four children: